Best Villages in Snowdonia to Visit

 Harlech

-Harlech is dominated by the famous castle, a World Heritage Site.
+Harlech is a Snowdonia village dominated by the famous castle, a World Heritage Site.
 There’s interesting antique shops to poke around and some lovely places to eat.
 Don’t miss the award-winning ice cream shop near the castle – many of the unusual flavours are made with foraged local ingredients.
 The sandy beach is 4 miles long with spectacular views across Cardigan Bay to the Llŷn Peninsula.

 Beddgelert